datawire/ambassador-docs/docs/emissary/pre-release/topics/running/tls/sni.md

     name: host-cert
 ```

-Now lets, create a second `AmbassadorHost` for a different domain we want to serve behind
+Now let's create a second `AmbassadorHost` for a different domain we want to serve behind
 $productName$.
 This second `AmbassadorHost` we can use $AESproductName$'s automatic TLS
 to get a certificate from Let's Encrypt.